Alabaster in Shelby County, Alabama — The American South (East South Central)

 Siluria incorporated in 1954.
 It voted to merge with Alabaster in1971.
 The Siluria Cotton Mills, founded by T.C.
 Thompson, dates back to 1896.
 Before closing in May 1979, it was the county’s largest one-location employer.
 The first post office was established in Siluria in 1872.
 In 1921,Thompson High School was built and became the second consolidated school in Shelby County.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Benton Family Cemetery (approx. 0.8 miles away); Cedar Grove Cemetery (approx. 1.7 miles away); Nabors Cemetery (approx. 3.3 miles away); Shelbyville, A. T. (approx. 3.9 miles away); Harmony Graveyard (approx. 4.1 miles away); Helena, Alabama (approx. 4˝ miles away); Pelham, Alabama / Ballantrae Golf Course (approx. 4˝ miles away); Harless Cemetery (approx. 4˝ miles away).
+Benton Family Cemetery (approx. 0.8 miles away); Cedar Grove Cemetery (approx. 1.7 miles away); David Lindsay Historical Cemetery Site (approx. 2.2 miles away); Nabors Cemetery (approx. 3.3 miles away); Shelbyville, A. T. (approx. 3.9 miles away); Harmony Graveyard (approx. 4.1 miles away); Helena, Alabama (approx. 4˝ miles away); Pelham, Alabama / Ballantrae Golf Course (approx. 4˝ miles away).
 Touch for a list and map of all markers in Alabaster.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 23, 2012, by David J Gaines of Pinson, Alabama.
-This page has been viewed 398 times since then and 52 times this year.
+It was originally submitted on September 23, 2012, by David J Gaines of Pinson, Alabama.
+This page has been viewed 460 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on September 23, 2012, by David J Gaines of Pinson, Alabama. • Craig Swain was the editor who published this page.